Recipes Nugget Markets Signature Recipes

 Preparation

 Chop Pacific oysters coarse; reserve natural juices.
-Heat 1 tablespoon salad oil in a medium-sized skillet over medium heat.
+Heat 1 tablespoon oil in a medium-sized skillet over medium heat.
 Add minced oyster pieces and cook for 1 minute.
 Gradually whisk in both the clam juice and the reserved oyster liquid and continue cooking until the sauce is reduced by half its original volume, about 5-7 minutes.
 Add beef broth and herbs; simmer for an additional 10 minutes.
 Taste; season with sea salt and freshly cracked black pepper.
 Keep sauce warm in a hot water bath tureen until ready for use.

 30 minutes before serving, dredge oysters in yellow cornmeal.
-Heat ¼ cup salad oil in a small skillet until it reaches 350°F. Fry oysters lightly for 1 minute until just golden brown.
+Heat ¼ cup oil in a small skillet until it reaches 350°F. Fry oysters lightly for 1 minute until just golden brown.
 Remove from oil promptly and keep warm in a 200°F oven.

 10 minutes before serving, bring oyster gravy back to a low rolling boil.
 Whisk in cold butter pieces.
 Ladle 2-3 ounces gravy onto each plate.
 Garnish each plate with 1 fried oyster.
 Assemble remaining components of entrée onto plate and serve immediately.